Purdue-Artificial-Intelligence-in-Music/Evaluator-code/README.md

 # Evaluator
-The current demo for hand and bow detection is in src/computer_vision/hand_pose_detection, run tensorflow_proofofconcept.py.
-Please change the path of the input video on line 166.
+The current demo for hand and bow detection is in src/computer_vision/hand_pose_detection, run test.py.
+Please change the path of the input videos and models on line 22, 87, and 93.